openfaas/docs/docs/openfaas-pro/introduction.md

 * Kubiya
 * Corva
 * Mnemonic
+* E2E Networks Ltd

-Tell us about your use-case for OpenFaaS Pro, CE or faasd and see what other companies are doing in the: [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS)
+Tell us about your use-case for OpenFaaS Pro, OpenFaaS Community Edition (CE) or faasd and see what other companies are doing in the: [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS)

 ### Support